BZoennchen/supercollider-book/intro.md

 # Introduction

+In its early state, *cyberculture* promised a new kind of creative freedom, an innovative age of anarchistic collaboration and self-expression, but that dream was quickly overturned in favor of making money.
+Watching the unstoppable force of the hyper-capitalist sector bringing down the fruits and spoils of open collaboration and transparency was heartbreaking to me.
+I was too young to be part of the *The Early Days* and could only dive into leftover pieces, such as the *Gaming Culture* which has dissolved as well.
+Today we realized that this tech explosion brought us an even higher degree of monetarization and commercialization.
+Now it is our dreams, feelings, moments, culture, and intimacy that is sold.

+The capitalist's logic poisons art.
+It drives us into a state of endless consumption over creation.
+There might be some short period in which something genuinely creative can emerge, but soon after, it will be transformed into a product that has no more symbolic, cultural, or ritual value.

+To me, the *community of algorithmic composers* seems to be quite *egalitarian*, open and transparent.
+It appears as a *counter-culture*.
+Since it is such a niche, it is not yet stripped of its cultural connection.
+As a left-leaning person, I enjoy such contra commercial trends.
+Consequently, I got not only interested because of the matter but also because of its community.
+I hope, at some day, my has value, will be helpful, and bring not money but joy and communal interest in the matter and its community.
+Even if we lack an alternative to the money-making machine and seemingly silently accept this "fact", a reinvigorated *cyberculture* might act as a reminder that, despite *Mark Fisher's* declaration, we can still revolt against the *Capitalist Realism*.

 I discovered the world of algorithmic composition and sound design using code in late 2021.
 It all started when I watched an energetic and really motivated Sam Aaron presenting his [Sonic Pi](https://github.com/sonic-pi-net/sonic-pi).
 I was immediately hooked, especially given the context: educational live programming for kids!